Waterfall Project Management Methodology: Principles and Practices

 System Design

-In this phase, the team translates the requirements into a technical blueprint that guides implementation.
+In this phase, the team translates the approved requirements into a technical blueprint that guides implementation.
 The design phase provides a clear roadmap for developers to minimize misunderstandings during implementation.

 Key Activities: